MarkBrucey/FundiLinks/README.md

 In Kenya, finding a casual worker — a plumber, cleaner, electrician, or similar — is still largely done through WhatsApp groups, personal referrals, and informal agencies.
 This process is slow, unreliable, and lacks any way to verify a worker's skill, availability, or trustworthiness before hiring them.
 On the other side, skilled casual workers struggle to find consistent work without paying agency fees or relying entirely on word-of-mouth referrals.

 ### Solution Provided
-FundiLink is a two-sided web platform connecting employers who need short-term work done with verified workers nearby.
+Kazi Connect is a two-sided web platform connecting employers who need short-term work done with verified workers nearby.
 Employers post jobs with a category, location, and pay rate.
 Workers browse and filter jobs by trade, and apply directly through the platform — no agency, no middleman.

 ### Value Addition
 - **No placement fees** — unlike traditional agencies, FundiLink doesn't take a cut from either side.